DaniSchober/LabLiquidVision/volume_estimation/README.md

 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md                  <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
+    │   ├── interim                <- Intermediate data recorded with the camera.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   └── processed              <- The final, canonical data set for modeling.
+Includes the segmented depth maps.
-    │   └── raw            <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    ├── models                     <- Location of the saved models.
+Contains two models: (1) volume_model_no_vol.pth (2) volume_model_with_vol.pth
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── notebooks                  <- Jupyter notebooks for plotting and data analysis.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
     │
+    ├── requirements.txt           <- The requirements file for reproducing the analysis environment.
+    │
     ├── setup.py                   <- makes project pip installable (pip install -e .) so src can be imported ├── src                        <- Source code for use in this project.
     │   ├── __init__.py            <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── data                   <- Scripts to generate, convert and load data │   │   ├── dataloader.py
+    │   │   ├── make_dataset.py
+    │   │   └── record_data.py
     │   │
     │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py